Hannah Brown Shares Sizzling String Bikini Snapshot And Makes Plans With ‘DWTS’ Pro On Instagram

 Hannah Brown celebrated the start of the weekend by sharing a bikini photo with her fans on Instagram, but The Bachelorette star won’t be spending her Saturday and Sunday at the beach.

-On Friday, Hannah Brown took to Instagram to encourage her fans to “PARTY!”
+On Friday, Hannah took to Instagram to encourage her fans to “PARTY!”
 Her post about the end of the work week included a snapshot of the 25-year-old beauty queen rocking a black string bikini.
-Hannah’s tiny two-piece featured metallic embellishments on the sides of her low-cut bottoms, and it had a triangle top.
-The Dancing with the Stars competitor was pictured on the beach, and she was striking a triumphant pose by holding her toned and tanned arms up in the air.
-Her sun-kissed skin was covered with a light smattering of water droplets, and the damp ends of her tousled brunette locks looked like they’d also been kissed by the sea’s salty spray.
+Hannah’s tiny two-piece featured metallic embellishments on the sides of her low-cut bottoms, as well as a triangle top.
+The Dancing with the Stars competitor was pictured on the beach striking a triumphant pose, holding her toned and tanned arms up in the air.
+Her sun-kissed skin was covered with a light smattering of water droplets and the damp ends of her tousled brunette locks looked like they’d also been kissed by the sea’s salty spray.

-In the caption of her Instagram post, Hannah asked her followers to share their plans for the weekend.
-She also revealed what she would be doing for the next two days: hitting the dance studio to prepare for next week’s episode of DWTS, then relaxing on the couch.
-However, thanks to DWTS pro Peta Murgatroyd, she may not get to spend as much time on the couch as she would like.
+In the caption of the post, Hannah asked her followers to share their plans for the weekend.
+She revealed what she would be doing as well.
+Hannah said she would be hitting the dance studio to prepare for next week’s episode of DWTS, then relaxing on the couch.
+Thanks to DWTS pro Peta Murgatroyd, however, she may not get to spend as much time on the couch as she would like.

-In response to Hannah Brown’s question about what her followers plan to do over the weekend, Peta Murgatroyd revealed that she hopes to hang out with the Bachelorette.
+In response to Hannah question, Peta wrote about potential plans with the Bachelorette.

 “Ummm dinner with you :)” Peta replied.